Vince-C156/STELLAR/README.md

 Hi!, my name is Vince.
 I am an undergraduate researcher specializing in control with reinforcement learning (RL).
 Currently pursuing a Bachelor of Science in Computer Science at the University of California, Irvine, I am passionate about exploring the intersection of machine learning and control systems.
 My research focuses on leveraging RL techniques to develop intelligent control algorithms for various applications.
 I am fascinated by the potential of RL to enhance the capabilities of autonomous systems.
 Additionally I also hold strong experience in computer vision from object detection to computational geometry (3D reconstruction) through my senior design team UAV Forge, where I have held co-lead and lead responsibilities for the vision subteam.

 ## Abstract
-We present a Proximal Policy Optimization (PPO) Reinforcement Learning algo- rithm for three-dimensional autonomous spacecraft trajectory planning.
+We present a Proximal Policy Optimization (PPO) Reinforcement Learning algorithm for three-dimensional autonomous spacecraft trajectory planning.
 Specifically, we consider a chaser spacecraft performing a rendezvous and docking mission with a target spacecraft on a circular orbit.
 This reinforcement learning approach utilizes an actor and critic method to plan safe trajectories for the chaser spacecraft given